smarthomecircle/smarthomecircle.github.io/data/blog/2025/create-diy-nas-with-raspberry-pi-compute-module-5-raid-5.md

 This DIY NAS setup demonstrates the potential of the Raspberry Pi Compute Module 5 and the NVMe to SATA adapter.
 While it’s not as energy-efficient as SSD-based solutions, it offers a reliable backup system with decent performance.

-For more innovative projects, subscribe to [my channel](https://www.youtube.com/@SmartHomeCircle) and hit the like button.
+For more innovative projects, subscribe to [my channel](https://www.youtube.com/@SmartHomeCircle).

 If you’d like to support my work, consider [buying me a coffee](https://www.buymeacoffee.com/amrutprabhu) or contributing via [Patreon](https://patreon.com/AmrutPrabhu).